 It is preferred that courses are completed sequentially as presented, but not required.

 Admission & Conferral

 Admission to the Graduate School and completing a Graduate Certificate Application are required for all students.
 For both degree-seeking and non-degree-seeking students, the Graduate School requires completion of a bachelor’s degree from an accredited institution with a GPA of 3.0 or better for admission to Certificate Status.
 Applicants with an undergraduate GPA < 3.0 may qualify for Commonwealth Campus admission.
 Students pursuing a degree and a certificate simultaneously are classified within their degree program.
 Certificate credits may be used to meet degree requirements if they are appropriate for inclusion on the degree Plan of Study.
-When all requirements have been satisfied, participants will submit an application for certificate conferral conferral to have the certificate added to their academic transcript.
-Participating students should complete the Graduate Certificate Application.
+When all requirements have been satisfied, participants will submit an Certificate Conferral Request conferral to have the certificate added to their academic transcript.
+Participating students should complete the Application for Graduate Certificate Program.